 Morphemes are the smallest units of meaning represented in written and spoken language.
 There are different types of morphemes, including bases and affixes (prefixes and suffixes).
 Words, for example, can be deconstructed into more than one morpheme as in the word electric consisting of two morphemes: [electr] + [-ic].
 New words can also be created by attaching additional morphemes.
-For examples, adding the noun forming suffix [-ity] to the adjective [electric], creates the noun, electricity.
+For example, adding the noun forming suffix [-ity] to the adjective [electric], creates the noun, electricity.

-Rather than memorising words, students can learn about morphemes as a way to look ‘inside’ unfamiliar technical terms to find the meaningful parts.
+Rather than memorising words, students can learn about morphemes as a way to look ‘inside’ unfamiliar technical terms to find meaningful parts.